realdigger/SMF-2.0-RU/README.md

 * Add Russian search engines spider's user-agents: Yandex, Nigma, Sape, Sputnik, Mail.ru
 * Set "Show spiders in the online list" option to "Show spider names - admin only" by default
 * Set "Number recent posts" option value to 10 by default
-* Set enabled by default for settings:
+* Set enabled by default for member settings:
 "Use sidebar menus instead of dropdown menus when possible",
 "Return to topics after posting by default",
 "Show most recent personal messages at top",